bnb-chain/greenfield-cmd/README.md

 gnfd-cmd [category-name] -h
 ```

-The following command can be used to obtain help information for specific commands.
+The following command can be used to obtain help information for subcommands.
 For example, you can use "gnfd-cmd storage make-bucket -h" to obtain the help info of "make-bucket".
 ```
 gnfd-cmd [category-name][command-name] -h

-for example : gnfd-cmd stroage create-bucket -h
 ```
 ### Precautions